NullDesk/nullmailer/README.md

 ### <a name="attachments"></a>Attachments

 Attachments can added to a `MailMessage` as either a collection of file names, or using Dictionary of file names and Streams.
 When using file names, please use the full file path of the attachment.

+## <a name="advanced"></a>Advanced Topics

+### <a name="ilogger"></a>Logging with ILogger

+The mailer extensions support logging with [Microsoft's Logging Extensions](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging).

+Example: Logging with MailerFactory

+        var mailerFactory = new MailerFactory(){
+        {
+            DefaultLoggerFactory = new LoggerFactory()
+                .AddConsole(consoleLoggerConfig)
+        };

+        mailerFactory.AddSendGridMailer(new SendGridMailerSettings{
+           //your settings here
+        });

+Example: Logging with MS DI extensions:

+        public IServiceProvider ConfigureServices(IServiceCollection services)
+        {
+            services.AddLogging(); //that's all you need
+            services.AddOptions();
+            services.Configure<SendGridMailerSettings>(s =>
+            {
+                   //your settings here
+            });

+            services.AddSendGridMailer(s => s.GetService<IOptions<SendGridMailerSettings>>().Value);

+            return services.BuildServiceProvider();
+        }

+Example: Logging with direct Mailer instantiation:

+        var loggerFactory = new LoggerFactory()
+            .AddConsole(consoleLoggerConfig);

+        using (var mailer = new SendGridMailer(
+            settings,
+            loggerFactory.CreateLogger<SendGridMailer>()))
+        {
+            //stuff
+        }

+### <a name="history"></a>History Store

+The mailer extensions also support recording delivery details in an optional history store.

+Depending on which history package you select, configuration may be different.

+The core package includes a `NullHistoryStore` (does nothing) and an `InMemoryHistoryStore` -- usually used for testing purposes.

+#### <a name="sqlhistory"></a>SQL Server History Store

+To store history in SQL server using Entity Framework 7, add the `NullDesk.Extensions.Mailer.History.EntityFramework.SqlServer` NuGet package.

+There are two kinds of settings you can use.

+Example: standard SQL history store with `SqlEntityHistoryStoreSettings`:

+    var historyStore = new EntityHistoryStore<SqlHistoryContext>(
+        new SqlEntityHistoryStoreSettings()
+        {
+            ConnectionString = connectionString
+        });

+Example: standard SQL history with `EntityHistoryStoreSettings`:

+    var historyStore = new EntityHistoryStore<SqlHistoryContext>(
+        new EntityHistoryStoreSettings
+        {
+            DbOptions = new DbContextOptionsBuilder<HistoryContext>()
+                .UseSqlServer(connectionString)
+                .Options
+        });

+#### <a name="ihistorystore"></a>Using History with Mailers

+These examples demonstrate usage with the EntityFramework SQL Server History Store package, but usage will be similar for any IHistoryStore implementation.

+Example: History with the `MailerFactory`:

+        var mailerFactory = new MailerFactory(){
+        {
+            DefaultLoggerFactory = new LoggerFactory()
+                .AddConsole(consoleLoggerConfig)
+        };

+        fact.RegisterDefaultSqlHistory(
+            new SqlEntityHistoryStoreSettings(){
+                //your settings here
+            });

+        mailerFactory.AddSendGridMailer(
+            new SendGridMailerSettings
+            {
+              //your settings here
+            });

+Example: History with MS DI extensions:

+        public IServiceProvider ConfigureServices(IServiceCollection services, IConfigurationRoot config)
+        {
+            services.AddLogging();

+            services.AddMailerSqlHistory(
+                new SqlEntityHistoryStoreSettings(){
+                    //your settings here
+                });

+            services.AddSendGridMailer(
+                new SendGridMailerSettings
+                {
+                    //your settings here
+                }
+            );

+            return services.BuildServiceProvider();
+        }

+Example: History with direct Mailer instantiation:

+        var loggerFactory = new LoggerFactory();
+        loggerFactory.AddConsole(consoleLoggerConfig);

+        var builder = new DbContextOptionsBuilder<HistoryContext>()
+                        .UseSqlServer(connectionString);

+        using (var mailer = new SendGridMailer(
+            settings,
+            loggerFactory.CreateLogger<SendGridMailer>(),
+            new EntityHistoryStore<SqlHistoryContext>(
+                new EntityHistoryStoreSettings{DbOptions = builder.Options})
+        {
+            //stuff
+        }

+#### <a name="resend"></a> Resending Mail from History

+Using a history store enables mailers to re-send messages.

+You can use the history store to get the ID of a message you want to re-send, then just call `ReSendAsync` on your mailer instance, passing in the the message Id you wish to resend.

+The re-send will **immediately** re-deliver the message.
+You do not have to call `SendAllAsync`.
+Note that `ReSendAsync` will not deliver any other messages already added to the mailer instance.

+**By default, messages with attachments cannot be resent**.
+Since the default setting for for most implementations of `IHistoryStore` is to ignore the attachment file contents, the complete message is not available for re-delivery.

+You can enable attachment serialization and storage for the history store in the settings by changing the `StoreAttachmentContents` value to `true`.

 ## <a name="gmail"></a>Using Gmail